jackb992/hybrid-vapoursynth-addon-fedora/README.md

 1. Run install-deps.sh.
 It will ask for root.
 It will install all dependencies needed for the plugins.

 2. Open config.txt.
-Change `export VSPREFIX="$HOME/.hybrid"` to whatever Location you like.
+Change `"$HOME/opt/vapoursynth"` to whatever Location you like if you want.
-   Likewise open the misc.ini example file and change `vsPluginsPath=/home/fletcher/.hybrid/vsplugins` to the same path.
+   By default Hybrid will use `$HOME/opt/vapoursynth` unless you chang this.
+I prefer `$HOME/.hybrid I you do change this open the misc.ini example file and change `vsPluginsPath=/home/fletcher/.hybrid/vsplugins` to the same path.
-   By default Hybrid will default to `$HOME/opt/vapoursynth/vsplugins` unless that line is included in the misc.ini

 3. Run build-plugins.sh.
 It will install the plugins to whatever is `$VSPREFIX`.